Martyg313/PasswordManager/README.md

 <h1>Password Manager (WPF)</h1>

 <h2>Description</h2>
 A password manager application built on .Net WPF for simple data encryption.
-Users may catalogue and encrpyt any private infomation to disk using the straight forward user interface.
+Users may catalogue and encrypt any private information to disk using the straightforward user interface.
-This password manager uses AES-256 encryption and PBKDF2-Sha512 key derivations from C#'s cryptogrphic APIs.
+This password manager uses AES-256 encryption and PBKDF2-Sha512 key derivations from C#'s cryptographic APIs.
 <br/>

 <h2>Languages</h2>